zakaria-chahboun/ECMAScript-Functional-Programming-zaki/README.md

-"# ECMAScript : Functional Programming by zaki"
+# ECMAScript : Functional Programming by zaki

 A simple repository about **JavaScript** (ES6) and the basices of ***Functional Programming***